-At Lulu, the tiny Mexico City project space run by Chris Sharp, B. Wurtz presents a small gem of a solo exhibition, with recent and older works that continue his thoughtful exploration of everyday experience.
-The original Lulu space, a small room located inside Martin Soto Climent’s studio building, features a single work, Bunch #4 (1996), a tree of plastic shopping bags supported by a black metal stand.
-The bags, a common motif in the artist’s work, are white or brightly hued; some are printed with the words ‘Thank you’ or feature commercial logos.
+At Lulu, a tiny Mexico City project space run by Chris Sharp, B. Wurtz presents a small gem of a solo exhibition, with recent and older works that continue his thoughtful exploration of everyday experience.
+The original Lulu space, a small room located inside Martin Soto Climent’s studio building, features a single piece, Bunch #4 (1996), a tree of plastic shopping bags supported by a black metal stand.
+The bags, a common motif in the artist’s work, are white or brightly hued; some are printed with the words ‘Thank you’, or feature commercial logos.
 Wurtz repurposes the familiar detritus of consumer society into a colourful sculpture that is at once exuberant and restrained.
 With its tree-like form, Bunch #4 speaks of another vision of nature, one thoroughly inseparable from the humans who transform then discard its raw materials.

-More of Wurtz’s regular materials appear in a storefront space just next door.
+More of Wurtz’s regular materials appear in a storefront space next door.
 This brightly lit gallery, a classic white cube in miniature, features one wall fully open to the sunlit Mexico City streets; it’s an eloquent parallel to the interplay between the conventions of both artistic practice and quotidian life at the core of Wurtz’s work.
-Here, five of the artist’s recent sock sculptures are displayed on pedestals, echoing the verticality and poor materiality of Bunch #4; each is comprised of a single sock – useless, only half a pair – topped with a black or white shoelace tied in a bow, presented like a shabby gift.
-These are each balanced atop small, formal constructions of marble, wood, metal and wire, which temper the scrappiness of the socks; or, perhaps, the socks temper the formalist artistry of their supports.
+Here, five of the artist’s recent sock sculptures are displayed on pedestals, echoing the verticality and poor materiality of Bunch #4; each comprises a single sock – useless, only half a pair – topped with a black or white shoelace tied in a bow, presented like a shabby gift.
+These are balanced atop small, formal constructions of marble, wood, metal and wire, which temper the scrappiness of the socks; or, perhaps, the socks temper the formalist artistry of their supports.
 All untitled with straightforward descriptive parentheticals – such as Untitled (Red with green stripes sock) (2016) – these works are characteristically humble, with an earnest appearance that belies their humour and internal logic.
 They generate a sense of balance between the attentively hand-wrought and the casually discovered, elegance and banality, lightness and weight.